 Replacing the roof on a multi-family property can be an involved and complex process.
 Many factors differentiate a roofing project on a single-family home from one on an HOA-managed community.

-One of the most important is, choosing, installing, and maintaining the correct system for your property.
+One of the most important is choosing, installing, and maintaining the correct roofing system for your property.
 Throughout the process, working with a qualified roofing contractor will ensure everything is done correctly.
 Additionally, you must equip yourself with the knowledge needed to understand your property.
 Many different roofing systems can be applied in a multi-family setting.

 Asphalt Shingles are the most common multi-family roofing material used in Colorado and the United States.
 Due to their affordability, they are a popular choice.
 In addition to that, they are relatively simple to install.
 They are available in various colors and styles and are made by multiple manufacturers.

 Unfortunately, they have a relatively short lifespan of 15-40 years.
 In Colorado, it is imperative to consider their durability against hail or wind storms.
-Asphalt shingles do not perform as well as most other systems long term.
+Asphalt shingles do not perform as well as most other systems in the long term.
 Because the property’s exterior is typically the association’s responsibility, longevity should be a consideration when choosing roofing materials.

 Metal roofs are often used for multi-family roof replacements, not only because they are appealing to look at but are also durable.
 They have an average lifespan of 50-70 years!
 They are available in various materials, including aluminum, steel, copper, and zinc.
 It also comes in many color options, making your metal roof customizable.
 Because of this flexibility, a metal roof system can be a perfect fit for a multi-family home roof replacement!